ABOUT US

 And this blank page where my fingers move.

-As a writer, podcast host, and the founder of Thought Fox, I know a little something about inspiration!
-I’d wanted to write a book since fourth grade, when I composed a fantasy epic (in an etched leather journal) that was really just a description of the movie Willow.
-I went on to fill dozens of notebooks with stories and bits of novels and scenes.
+As a writer, podcast host, and the founder of Thought Fox, I know a little something about inspiration—and about how elusive it can feel.
+I wanted to write a book as early as fourth grade, when I composed a fantasy epic in an etched leather journal that, in truth, was mostly a detailed retelling of the movie Willow.
+I went on to fill dozens of notebooks with stories, scenes, fragments of novels, and half-formed ideas.

-This conference, along with the classes, workshops, reading groups, and events I subsequently attended, demystified the literary world and proved that finishing a story was possible and publishing was a realistic goal.
-My instructors and writer friends supported my dreams, helped me hone my craft, and celebrated with me when I published my first book, Animal Wife (Red Hen Press, 2020).
+For a long time, completing a story—much less publishing one—felt mysterious and impossible.
+Everything changed when I found a community of like-minded writers.
+I attended my first writing conference with about twenty pages of a novel and absolutely no understanding of the publishing industry.
+That conference, along with the many classes, workshops, reading groups, and events that followed, demystified the literary world.
+I learned that finishing a story was possible and that publishing was a realistic goal.
+My instructors and fellow writers supported my dreams, helped me hone my craft, and celebrated with me when I published my first book, Animal Wife (Red Hen Press, 2020).

-My mission is to give back to the writing community that has made my dreams a reality and nurture fellowship among writers.
+My deepest mission is to give back to the writing community that made my own dreams possible—and to nurture that same sense of fellowship for others.

-Lara is the author of Animal Wife, a collection of stories about women’s transformations from girls into wives, mothers, and monsters.
+Lara Ehrlich embraces and reexamines qualities that in women are often considered monstrous, like selfishness, desire, and ambition.
+She is the author of the novel Bind Me Tighter Still (Red Hen Press, 2025) and Animal Wife, a collection of stories about women’s transformations from girls into wives, mothers, and monsters.
 Animal Wife won Red Hen Press’s Fiction Award judged by Ann Hood and was published by the press in 2020.
-Lara teaches writing and is the host of Writer Mother Monster, a conversation series devoted to dismantling the myth of “having it all” and offering writer-moms solidarity, support, and advice.
+Lara teaches writing and has led workshops and panels at Bread Loaf Writers Workshop, Yale Writers Workshop, AWP, and Story Studio Chicago, among others, and teaches at the University of Connecticut.
+Lara is the host of Writer Mother Monster, a conversation series devoted to dismantling the myth of “having it all” and offering writer-moms solidarity, support, and advice.
+She is the founder and director of Thought Fox Writers Den, which builds community and supports writers of all levels with in-person and virtual workshops, coaching, events, and more.